jkaninda/goma-gateway/docs/index.md

   - **Basic-Auth** and **OAuth** authentication mechanisms.
 - **Access Policy Middleware**

-  The Access Policy middleware controls route access by either `allowing` or `denying` requests based on defined rules.
+  Control route access by either `allowing` or `denying` requests based on defined rules.

 ### Monitoring and Performance
 - **Logging**